engrvip123/lna_ihp/README.md

 ## What is LNA
 A **Low-Noise Amplifier (LNA)** is the **first active block after an antenna**.

-Its job is simple:

-> Amplify extremely weak signals while adding as little noise as possible.
+Its job is simple: Amplify extremely weak signals while adding as little noise as possible.

 If the LNA is poor, **no downstream processing can recover the RF wireless signal**.

 ### Everyday analogy
 Think of the **LNB on a satellite TV dish**.

 It amplifies a faint signal arriving from space before sending it down the cable.
 If it adds noise or distortion, the TV sees garbage.

 This PP-LNA plays the same role — but for **satellite navigation signals**, where reliability and integrity are critical.

 ---

 ## Why GNSS signals need protection: jamming and spoofing
-GNSS signals (including NAVIC) are **extremely weak** at the Earth’s surface — often **below the thermal noise floor**.
+GNSS signals are **extremely weak** at the Earth’s surface — often **below the thermal noise floor**.

 This makes them vulnerable to:

 - **Jamming**: strong interference that overwhelms the receiver
 - **Spoofing**: malicious signals that imitate GNSS transmissions and mislead the receiver

 A single-antenna GNSS receiver has **no spatial awareness**.
 It cannot distinguish between genuine satellite signals and interference arriving from another direction.

 As GNSS is increasingly used for **navigation, timing, aviation and autonomous systems**, resilience against these disruptions is essential.